andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 * `glt` in dirvish buffers cds new terminal into dirvish folder
 * conceal character indicating hs-function foldmarkers
 * `<leader>pe` does PasteLastEchoText
+* fix bug in easyclip that scrolled buffer to the top
+* `c-n/p` jumps to main haskell definitions applying a useful scrolloffset

 ## Release notes v1.1.0
 * Skip cursor-rest jump if cursor hasn't moved (unfortunate fix)